joemasilotti/JAMTestHelper/README.md

 ### Manual

-Clone this repo and drag and drop `XCTestCase+JAMTestHelper.h` and `XCTestCase+JAMTestHelper.m` into your UI Testing target.
-Import the header and call the methods on `self` inside of an `XCTestCase`.
+Clone this repo and drag and drop `JAMTestHelper.swift` into your UI Testing target.
+You can then reference the methods inside of an `XCTestCase` as shown in the example.

 ## Notes